GabUrbano28/ECE2112_PA3/README.md

 ### EXPERIMENT 3:PYTHON DATA ANALYSIS (PANDAS)
 The content of this repository contains the Programming Assignment 3 for our course "Advance Computer Programming and Algorithms" this S.Y.
 2026-2027.
 This project covers three problems pertaining to Module 3 - Pandas.

-The objectives of this experiment are to be able to load a CSV dataset into a Pandas DataFrame, select rows and columns using positional and label-based indexing, filter records using conditions on a DataFrame column, and to extract a well-defined subset of data without changing the source data.
+The objectives of this experiment are to be able to load cars.csv dataset into a Pandas DataFrame, select rows and columns using positional and label-based indexing, filter records using conditions on a DataFrame column, and to extract a well-defined subset of data without changing the source data.

 ### 1. Positional and Label-Based Slicing
 After loading cars, complete the following operations.